philison/micromouse_public/README.md

 ## Structure

-- MyFirstProject.X are the exercieses from the class and extended for first tests
+- MyFirstProject.X are the exercises from the class and extended for first tests
 - mazerunner.X contains all working software for the final mouse.
 - mms-algorithms contains the testing and simulating of the maze solving algorithms